aymenhmid/autonomous_rag/README.md

-Here's a draft of the README file presentation for your AutoRAG application.
-Please review it to ensure all details are accurate and up-to-date.

 🤖 AutoRAG: Autonomous RAG with GPT-4o and Vector Database

 This Streamlit application implements an Autonomous Retrieval-Augmented Generation (RAG) system using OpenAI's GPT-4o model and PgVector database.
 It allows users to upload PDF documents, add them to a knowledge base, and query the AI assistant with context from both the knowledge base and web searches.